Siderite/LInQer-ts/README.md

 - toList - similar to toArray, but returns a seekable Enumerable (itself if already seekable) that can do *count* and *elementAt* without iterating
 - where

-Reference **Linqer.js** for all of the original Enumerable methods, the ones in slim and then the following:
 - aggregate
 - all
 - any